pdelvo/mcdevs.org/wiki/irc/rules.md

 - Off topic chatter is perfectly fine so long as you are not interrupting on-topic conversation.
 - Do **not** harass Mojang employees.
 This includes needlessly pinging them.
+- Piracy is condemned and will not be tolerated in any form.
+This includes attempting to play without a paid minecraft account and circumventing minecraft authentication systems

 ## Exploits